harryf/comedy/docs/_shows/20200924_Comedy_Haus_24_Sep_2020__Masha_and_Ben.md

 <h2><i class="fas fa-file-alt"></i> Transcript</h2>

-> Comedian #2 is half British, half German.
+> - Comedian number two is half British, half German.
 >
 > 100% confused.
 >
-> What else about him?
+> Okay, what else about him?
 >
 > I need to prepare this intro better.
 >
-> He's also a regular here at Comedy House.
+> So he's also a regular here at Comedy House.
 >
-> It's his 4th time here on this stage, so super happy to have him here.
+> It's his, I think, fourth time here on this stage.
 >
-> Please, make a big round of applause, everybody!
+> He's super happy to have him here.
 >
-> Come on!
+> Please make a big round of applause, everybody.
 >
-> So my name is Harry.
+> Come on.
 >
-> And I suffer from PPS.
+> - So my name is Eric, and I suffer from PPS.
 >
-> That's Perfect Penis Syndrome.
+> That's perfect penis syndrome.
 >
 > And I'm also the most humble person I know.
 >
-> And it's hard, it's really hard to be this humble.
+> And it's hard, it's really hard to be this humble
 >
-> When your penis is this perfect.
+> when your penis is this perfect.
 >
-> Sometimes I go to the supermarket.
+> Sometimes I go to the supermarket,
 >
-> I go into the vegetable section.
+> I go into the vegetable section,
 >
 > I see some cucumbers, I just stare them down.
 >
 > Just to let them know I'm not intimidated.
 >
-> And actually, this has been a big surprise for me.
+> And actually, this has been a big surprise for me
 >
-> Because I only learned that I have PPS last Christmas.
+> because I only learned that I have PPS last Christmas
 >
-> Because I met this lady.
+> because I met this lady, she was a bit of an expert,
 >
-> She was a bit of an expert.
+> expert, if you will.
 >
-> Dixpert, if you will.
+> And when she told me, I was stunned, I was shocked,
 >
-> And when she told me, I was stunned.
+> because I needed to have this information 30 years ago.
 >
-> I was shocked.
->
-> Because I needed to have this information 30 years ago.
->
 > You know, it would have changed everything.
 >
 > It could have changed my whole life.
 >
-> I could have just been like a poor boy.
+> I could have just been like a poor boy
 >
-> Or a pizza delivery guy.
+> or a pizza delivery guy, maybe a snake charmer, I don't know.
->
-> Maybe a snake charmer.
 >
 > Instead, I've spent my whole life working with computers.
 >